codeanywhere/documentation/src/docs/markdowns/general/getting-started/faq.md

 ### <a name="how-to-enable-team-sharing" href="#how-to-enable-team-sharing" class="anchor-link"><img src="/images/anchor.svg" alt="Link anchor" class="anchor-img"></a>How to enable team sharing?

-Codeanywhere has introduced a new <code>Team Sharing</code> feature in the new IDE.
+Codeanywhere now allows you the collaborate on projects as a <code>Team</code>.
 Find out [here](/dashboard/teams/collaborate-as-a-team) how to activate it.

 ### <a name="how-to-enable-collaborative-programming" href="#how-to-enable-collaborative-programming" class="anchor-link"><img src="/images/anchor.svg" alt="Link anchor" class="anchor-img"></a>How to enable collaborative programming?